MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/legal/import-tool-license-terms.md

 <https://go.microsoft.com/fwlink/?LinkId=521839>.
 You agree to comply with all
 applicable provisions of the Microsoft Privacy Statement.

 **4. DATA TRANSFERS**.
-Data that Microsoft processes on your behalf may be transferred to, and stored and processed in, the United States or any other country in which Microsoft or its subprocessors operate.
-You appoint Microsoft to perform any such transfer of data to any such country and to store and process data to provide the Dynamics 365 Import Tool (Preview).
-Microsoft will abide by the requirements of European Economic Area and Swiss data protection law regarding the collection, use, transfer, retention, and other processing of personal data from the European Economic Area and Switzerland.
-All transfers of personal data to a third country or an international organization will be subject to appropriate safeguards as described in Article 46 of the GDPR ((EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC) and such transfers and safeguards will be documented according to Article 30(2) of the GDPR.
+Customer Data and Personal Data (as defined in the MLA) that Microsoft processes on your behalf may be transferred to, and stored and processed in, the United States or any other country in which Microsoft or its subprocessors operate.
+You appoint Microsoft to perform any such transfer of Customer Data and Personal Data to any such country and to store and process Customer Data and Personal Data to provide the Dynamics 365 Import Tool (Preview).
+Microsoft will abide by the requirements of European Economic Area and Swiss data protection law regarding the collection, use, transfer, retention, and other processing of Personal Data from the European Economic Area and Switzerland.
+All transfers of Personal Data to a third country or an international organization will be subject to appropriate safeguards as described in Article 46 of the GDPR ((EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of Personal Data and on the free movement of such data, and repealing Directive 95/46/EC) and such transfers and safeguards will be documented according to Article 30(2) of the GDPR.
 In addition, Microsoft is certified to the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks and the commitments they entail.
 Microsoft agrees to notify you